 The Convention on Wetlands of International Importance—called the Ramsar Convention (www.ramsar.org) —is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
 The Ramsar Convention is the only global environmental treaty that deals with a particular ecosystem to achieve sustainable development worldwide.

-The Association serves as the Secretary of the U.S. National Ramsar Committee, which has helped designate over 30 Ramsar wetlands in the U.S.; supports sites’ needs for outreach and communication; and helps address threats to Ramsar sites.
-The Association also represented the state agency at the July 2012 Conference of the Parties.
+The Association serves as the Secretary of the U.S. National Ramsar Committee, which has helped designate 36 Ramsar wetlands in the U.S.; supports sites’ needs for outreach and communication; and helps address threats to Ramsar sites.
+The Association also represents the state agency at the Conference of the Parties.

 The Association sits on the Western Hemisphere Shorebird Reserve Network (WHSRN) Hemispheric Council (www.whsrn.org/) to help conserve shorebirds with partners throughout the Western Hemisphere.
 We also represent state agencies’ interests in the Western Hemisphere Migratory Species Initiative (WHMSI) http://www.whmsi.net.